Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/设计/Monotype/Featured Article/We’re all in this together_ The importance of building a brand from the inside out.md

   <div class="component-quote">
           <div class="quote-Text">
         <span class="quote-Text-first-letter">“</span>
                   <span>When we're designing these things, we want to box it in as much as we can to keep it safe.
-But that's not how the world really works.<span class="quote-Text-last-letter">”</span></span>
+But that's not how the world really works.</span>
+                <span class="quote-Text-last-letter">”</span>
       </div>
               <div class="citation">
                       <div class="clearfix text-formatted field field--name-field-quote-by field--type-text-long field--label-hidden field__items">